VIRUS DIARY: Fantasy baseball, when real ball is the fantasy

 “The only church that feeds the soul, day in, day out, is the church of baseball.” – Annie Savoy (Susan Sarandon) in “Bull Durham”

-Opening Day is a big deal in Cincinnati: eclectic parade, office parties with hot dogs; block parties with live music.
-But the coronavirus outbreak forced baseball to postpone first games March 26 to no sooner than mid-May.
+is a big deal in Cincinnati: eclectic parade, office parties with hot dogs; block parties with live music.
+But the coronavirus outbreak forced baseball to postpone first games March 26 to

 Right now, there’s no watching from lawn chairs the grandkids’ games of tee-ball, with kids piling on each other fighting for the ball while a coach windmills his arm to a confused runner.
 There’s no coach-pitch, where dads learn the shame of accidentally striking out their own child.
 No Little League, where you start seeing slick fielding and savvy batting.